TheJaredWilcurt/depchecker/README.md

 # DepChecker

+Currently in beta, but it's useful now, and will be done soon.

 ### Check how far behind your dependencies are in your project.

 <p align="center"><img src="screenshot.png" alt="Screenshot of DepChecker running"></p>